Terminal Graduate Registration (TGR) Status

 - Meet the residency requirement for all graduate programs in Active and Completed status (see Minimum Residency Requirements for Graduate Degrees).
 Please note that any outstanding units (ex: GNR grades) preventing you from meeting your minimum residency requirement must be resolved prior to the deadline.

 - Enrolled in your designated department TGR course (801 for master's and Engineer students or 802 for doctoral students).
 This course must be taken for zero units, in the appropriate section for your advisor.
-See instructions to enroll in TGR courses.

 How to Apply